We believe in the power of language to change lives through our programs

 We believe in the power of language to keep indigenous cultures alive!

-We want to make indigenous languages readable and writeable in onscreen format.
+We want to make indigenous languages readable and writable in onscreen format.
 It gives those languages a vital lifeline, and enables often disadvantaged people the chance to experience the online world in their own language, which in turn plays a key role in preservation.”